cherryl1k/scripts-and-templates/templates/build_scripts/README.md

 win32 build scripts use clang/clang++ and it will expect them to be in your PATH.

 ## renoise_tool_build.bat
-Turns the "\src" directory into "tool.xrnx".
+Turns the contents of "\src" directory into "tool.xrnx".